-- Mono-pitched roofs to be limited in extent. - The angle of all mono-pitched roof sections to be 15°.

-- The total area of mono-pitched roofs may not exceed 35% of the total roof area(s). - Mono-pitch roofing material to match that of the main roof structure type of material and colour. - Mono-pitched roofs with full height side and gable walls are not allowed and require clear storey glazing if utilised, as per the sketch below:
+- Mono-pitched roofs to be limited in extent. - The angle of all mono-pitched roof sections to be 15°. - The total area of mono-pitched roofs may not exceed 35% of the total roof area(s). - Mono-pitch roofing material to match that of the main roof structure type of material and colour. - Mono-pitched roofs with full height side and gable walls are not allowed and require clear storey glazing if utilised, as per the sketch below:

-- The frames used for the clear storey glazing must match the material used for all the other window and door frames both in appearance and finish. - No reflective glass may be used as glazing in the clear storey construction.

-3.4.3 FLAT CONCRETE ROOFS

-- Flat roofs will only be permitted on a small portion of the building and at the discretion of the controlling architect. - The total maximum area of flat roofs may not exceed 40.0m2 (Forty square metres). - The slight slope of all flat roofs must be concealed and may not be visible from any angle when viewing the structure. - All storm water outlets and downpipes must be concealed and housed in service ducts or housed within columns. - Waterproofing must be painted to match the colour of the roof or the building and must covered with approved stone pebbles or tiles - Flat roofs may not be painted in a reflective material. - Flat roofs may not be utilized as a storage space. - Flat roofs must be constructed from reinforced concrete, as per an engineer's design. - No other materials will be allowed for the construction of flat roofs and this include metal sheeting or corrugated iron/Chromadek sheeting, or similar, even if the flat roof section is hidden behind a parapet or up-stand beam.
+• The frames used for the clear storey glazing must match the material used for all the other window and door frames both in appearance and finish. • No reflective glass may be used as glazing in the clear storey construction.
+3.4.
+3 FLAT CONCRETE ROOFS ) Flat roofs will only be permitted on a small portion of the building and at the discretion of the controlling architect. ı The total maximum area of flat roofs may not exceed 40.0m2 (Forty square metres).
+The total maximum area allowed in square meters are the following: , Dwellings up to a total of 240,0m2 : 40.0m2 Dwellings between a total of 241.0m2 and up to a total of 400.0m2: 60.0m2 Dwellings exceeding a total of 400.0m2 : 80.0m2 • The slight slope of all flat roofs must be concealed and may not be visible from any angle when viewing the structure. • All storm water outlets and downpipes must be concealed and housed in service ducts or housed within columns. • Waterproofing must be painted to match the colour of the roof or the building and must covered with approved stone pebbles or tiles. , Flat roofs may not be painted in a reflective material. , Flat roofs may not be utilized as a storage space. , Flat roofs must be constructed from reinforced concrete, as per an engineer's design.
+1 No other materials will be allowed for the construction of flat roofs and this include metal sheeting or corrugated iron/Chromadek sheeting, or similar, even if the flat roof section is hidden behind a parapet or up-stand beam.
+3.4.
+4 ROOFING MATERIAL The following roofing materials are permitted:

-3.4.4 ROOFING MATERIAL

-The following roofing materials are permitted: